op-eyee/tester/README.md

 - [x] True.
 - [ ] False.

-### Which three phrases best describe the purpose of a definition of "Done"? (choose the best three options)

-- [ ] It controls whether the developers have performed their tasks.
-- [ ] It provides a template for elements that need to be included in the technical documentation.
-- [x] It creates transparency over the work inspected at the Sprint Review.
-- [ ] It tracks the percent completeness of a Product Backlog item.
-- [x] It guides the Developers in creating a forecast at the Sprint Planning.
-- [x] It defines what it takes for an Increment to be ready for release.

 ### For the purpose of transparency, when does Scrum say a new increment of working software must be available?

 - [ ] Every 3 Sprints.